marklogic-community/corb2/README.md

 Option | Description
 ---|---
 **DECRYPTER** | Must implement `com.marklogic.developer.corb.Decrypter`.
 Encryptable options include **XCC-CONNECTION-URI**, **XCC-USERNAME**, **XCC-PASSWORD**, **XCC-HOSTNAME**, **XCC-PORT**, and **XCC-DBNAME** <ul><li>`com.marklogic.developer.corb.PrivateKeyDecrypter` (Included) Requires private key file</li><li>`com.marklogic.developer.corb.JasyptDecrypter` (Included) Requires jasypt-*.jar in classpath</li><li>`com.marklogic.developer.corb.HostKeyDecrypter` (Included) Requires Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files</li></ul>
-**PRIVATE-KEY-FILE**  | Required property for PrivateKeyDecrypter) This file should be accessible in the classpath or on the file system
+**PRIVATE-KEY-FILE**  | Required property for PrivateKeyDecrypter.
+This file should be accessible in the classpath or on the file system
 **PRIVATE-KEY-ALGORITHM** | (Optional) <ul><li>Default algorithm for PrivateKeyDecrypter is RSA.</li><li>Default algorithm for JasyptDecrypter is PBEWithMD5AndTripleDES</li><ul>
 **JASYPT-PROPERTIES-FILE** | (Optional) Property file for the JasyptDecrypter.
 If not specified, it uses default `jasypt.proeprties` file, which should be accessible in the classpath or file system.